What Research Says About CBD Oil

 Promising, But Not Yet Proven

-CBD oil is the second most prevalent active ingredient of cannabis, or marijuana.
+CBD oil is the second most prevalent active ingredient in cannabis (marijuana).
 However, the CBD oil sold in stores is derived directly from the hemp plant, a cousin of the marijuana plant.
-Although there is not much hereditary difference between cannabis and hemp, the plants’ flowers and leaves contain different amounts of delta-9-tetrahydrocannabinol (THC), the cannabinoid responsible for getting “high.”
-Though research has shown some traces of THC in certain CBD oils, most do not contain any THC.
+There is not much hereditary difference between cannabis and hemp, and the plants’ flowers and leaves contain different amounts of delta-9-tetrahydrocannabinol (THC), the cannabinoid responsible for the “high” that comes from marijuana.
+Though research has shown some traces of THC in certain CBD oil products, most of these products do not contain any THC.

-While also derived from the hemp plant, hemp oil is different from CBD oil.
-“There is a specific difference between CBD oil and hemp oil,” explains Integrative Medicine Specialist Melinda R. Ring, MD, executive director of Northwestern Medicine Osher Center for Integrative Health.
+Similar to CBD oil, hemp oil is derived from the hemp plant.
+However, “There is a specific difference between CBD oil and hemp oil,” explains Integrative Medicine Specialist Melinda R. Ring, MD, executive director of Northwestern Medicine Osher Center for Integrative Health.
 “Hemp oil comes from the seeds and contains very little CBD oil.
-Meanwhile, CBD oil or extract has a variable amount extracted from the flowers or seeds.”
-For that reason, she strongly suggests reading labels carefully.
+Meanwhile, CBD oil, or extract, has a variable amount extracted from the flowers or seeds.”
+For that reason, Dr. Ring strongly suggests reading labels carefully.

 Uses for CBD Oil

 To date, the most significant research supports the use of CBD oil for those who experience seizures.
-Epidiolex, a CBD oral solution, was approved by the FDA in 2018 to treat people with one of two rare forms of epilepsy — Lennox-Gastaut syndrome and Dravet syndrome.
-Scientists believe CBD oil helps suppress seizures by slowing down messages being sent to the brain, changing calcium levels in brain cells and decreasing inflammation in the brain.
+Epidiolex, a CBD oral solution, was approved by the Food and Drug Administration in 2018 to treat people with one of two rare forms of epilepsy — Lennox-Gastaut syndrome and Dravet syndrome.
+Scientists believe CBD oil helps suppress seizures by slowing down messages that are sent to the brain, decreasing inflammation and changing calcium levels in brain cells.

 Animal studies have indicated some other potential uses for CBD oil.
-Research shows that dogs using CBD oil for osteoarthritis were more active and had less pain.
+Research shows that dogs using CBD oil had improved symptoms for osteoarthritis in addition to improvements in other health conditions.
 This suggests there could be a human application for pain and inflammation treatment.
 “There are some possibilities suggested here,” says Dr. Ring.
 However, the jury is still out.
 More data is needed, as some research has shown mixed results.

 An Answer to the Opioid Epidemic?